Ronan Farrow: Journalism

 On July 3, 2021, The New Yorker published an investigative article by Farrow and journalist Jia Tolentino detailing the Britney Spears conservatorship dispute.
-The article described the events related to the establishment of the conservatorship, alleged that Britney Spears was subject to a variety of abuses under Jamie Spears's control, and included testimonies from various named sources close to Spears.
+The article described the events related to the establishment of the conservatorship, alleged that Britney Spears was subject to a variety of abuses under her father Jamie Spears's control, and included testimonies from various named sources close to Britney.

 Film and television work

 Farrow became involved in popular entertainment as well.
 He voiced minor characters in the English-language versions of two Japanese animated films, From Up on Poppy Hill (2011) and The Wind Rises (2013).
 He also guest starred as himself on the Netflix comedy series Unbreakable Kimmy Schmidt.

 Farrow appeared on the daytime talk show The View as a guest co-host on December 3, 2019.
-Farrow starred as a Guest Judge on Ru Paul’s Drag Race All Stars 7 All Winners in episode 10: "The Kennedy Davenport Center Honors Hall of Shade", airing on July 15, 2022.
-He sat alongside Ru Paul, Michelle Visage, and Ross Matthews.
+Farrow starred as a Guest Judge on Ru Paul's Drag Race All Stars 7 All Winners in episode 10: "The Kennedy Davenport Center Honors Hall of Shade", airing on July 15, 2022.
+He sat alongside Ru Paul, Michelle Visage, and Ross Mathews.
+In 2024, he was a guest judge on the fourteenth episode of RuPaul's Drag Race season 16 (episode "Booked and Blessed").
+He also has a small motion-capture role in the 2024 remake of the video game Riven.

+In January 2018, Farrow signed a three-year deal at HBO to produce and develop documentaries.
+Farrow served as an executive producer on Endangered directed by Heidi Ewing and Rachel Grady, focusing on threats against journalists which released in June 2022.
+In 2024, Farrow starred in and produced Surveilled focusing on cyberintelligence firm NSO Group.